Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- In his one matchup against the Colts, Treadwell's 18 receiving yards total is 28.5 less than his over/under for Sunday's game (46.5).
+- Treadwell had 18 receiving yards in one career matchup against the Colts, 28.5 fewer than his receiving yards prop bet over/under for Sunday's game (46.5).

-- Treadwell did not have a touchdown catch in that matchup against the Colts.

-- The Colts are giving up 248.8 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The 248.8 passing yards the Colts allow per game makes them the NFL's 18th-ranked pass defense this season.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the NFL.

 Recent Performances

-- Against the Patriots last week, Treadwell was targeted six times and totaled 87 yards on six receptions.

-- Treadwell's 16 receptions have led to 198 yards (66.0 per game) during his last three games.
+- Treadwell's 16 receptions have led to 198 yards (66.0 per game) in his last three games.
 He was targeted 20 times.

 Treadwell's Jacksonville Teammates